 Imagine if you could get back to savouring your favourite foods.
 Think about how it would feel to love your smile again and enjoy the feeling of healthy, attractive, non-removable teeth.
-All of this is a possibility with full mouth implants from Rockcliffe Dental & Denture Centre.
+All of this is a possibility with full mouth implants, offered at Rockcliffe Dental & Denture Centre.
+Read on to learn everything you need to know about full plate or full mouth dental implants in Ottawa.

 While the general population may refer to this dental procedure as “full mouth dental implants”, within the dental community, this solution is known as “two arches of implant-supported, non-removable, prosthetic teeth.”